 At the same time, America's leadership on global AIDS has benefited greatly by having PEPFAR based at the State Department where it has critically important budget authority and its cutting-edge programming can leverage U.S. strategic diplomacy to advance global health policies around the world.
-PEPFAR enjoys long standing bipartisan political support alongside strong backing in the business, faith and AIDS advocacy communities.
+PEPFAR enjoys long standing bipartisan political support alongside strong Health security should be a priority for our country and the world, and there is no health security for lowand middle-income countries as long as AIDS, tuberculosis and malaria continue to claim millions of lives and devastate communities and economies.
+Even as they work to accelerate progress on AIDS, TB and malaria, our bilateral global health programs with additional resources-can increasingly serve as a platform to build better pandemic preparedness and stronger health systems. backing in the business, faith and AIDS advocacy communities.
 Some have proposed moving the program to within USAID, but this change would likely significantly dilute PEPFAR's effectiveness in what should be a revitalized global effort to end the AIDS epidemic.